|

 The Grand Poobah Elk stopped by -

-a first, for me, on this side of the mountain.
-She came back with a
+a first, for me, on this side of the ridge.

 Chipmunks